 Through velvety hills to Uhmlanga, north of Durban.
 I'd hoped for some beach time, but I haven't chosen my spot very well.
 The beach is disappointingly dirty and the roads are full of hitchhikers wandering all over the inside lanes.
 My bed and breakfast establishment is decidedly seedy.
 The fridge smells and I can't work out how to turn the TV off.
 So I turn the sound right down and put a towel over it.

-At Tsitsikamma National Park I wander the beautiful Otter Trail. along the edge of the wild seashore, past the Storm River and a terrifying suspension bridge.
-There are waterfalls and a diminutive cave turned into a shrine.
+At Tsitsikamma I wander the beautiful Otter Trail. along the edge of the wild seashore, past the Storm River and a terrifying suspension bridge.
+There are waterfalls and a diminutive cave turned into a shrine. – Tsitsikamma (pronounced ‘Titzee-car-mah’) is rumoured to still have rare forest elephants walking among the huge old trees.

 I’m writing this overlooking the most amazing huge sandy beach, at Sedgefield.
 Here, there's the Kingfisher Trail to tackle.
 I had calamari and crayfish by candlelight on the beach last night.